klkkong/sphere/doc/sphinx/index.rst

 the usage, and explaining the relevant theory.

-``sphere`` is developed by Anders Damsgaard as part as his Ph.D. project, under supervision of David Lunbek Egholm and Jan A. Piotrowski, all of the Department of Geoscience, Aarhus University, Denmark.
+``sphere`` is developed by Anders Damsgaard as part as his Ph.D. project, under supervision of David Lundbek Egholm and Jan A. Piotrowski, all of the Department of Geoscience, Aarhus University, Denmark.
 The author welcomes interested third party developers.
 This document is a work in progress.